-Similarly, if you become ill when you are at work and need to leave, you need to let your line manager, or another manager know.

-It is important that you follow the Absence Reporting procedure for every absence.
+Texts, emails, or messages from others will only be accepted in exceptional circumstances.
+If you become unwell while at work and need to leave, you must inform your manager immediately. - 4.3 It is important that you follow the Absence Reporting procedure for every absence.
 Failure to follow, maintain the agreed contact required or submit medical certificates within a reasonable time frame may be viewed as an unauthorised absence, which may result in your pay being withheld.
 This may also be viewed as a personal conduct matter, which may lead to action being taken against you under the Disciplinary Policy.

-2.1 Keeping in Touch
+5. Keeping in Touch

-Staying in regular contact with your line manager throughout your period of absence, whether it be short or long-term, is crucial to how we can best support you.
-As mentioned above, your line manager will confirm how often you should make contact with them during your absence.
-The level of contact will depend on the type of illness and how long it is expected to last.

-In general, it is recommended that you inform your line manager of any new updates regarding your sickness and make contact prior to a medical certificate expiring so we can make plans for your return to work, if applicable.
+- 5.1 Staying in regular contact with your manager throughout your period of absence, whether it be short or long-term, is crucial to how we can best support you.
+As mentioned above, your manager will confirm how often you should make contact with them during your absence.
+The level of contact will depend on the type of illness and how long it is expected to last. - 5.2 In general, it is recommended that you inform your manager of any new updates regarding your sickness and make contact prior to a medical certificate expiring so we can make plans for your return to work, if applicable.

-2.2 Sickness Certification
+2.1 Sickness Certification